package57/Clunker/Clunker.md

 }
 ```

 Wow!
 If you made it this far I applaud you!
 What do we do next?
 Let’s play around on our little screen.
 Note that we’ve haven’t built any logic for scrolling, so if you make the file bigger than 50 lines, you won’t be able to see them yet.
 You should be able to test out everything you’ve coded.
 Please do.

 What should we do next?
 We started with our connections and we left them incomplete.
 Namely OnKeyDown and OnApplyClicked.
 Well since OnKeyDown are short cuts to OnApplyClicked, lets tackle that.
-Not to worry, well finish with the fun parts, file and database IO!
+Not to worry, we'll finish with the fun parts, file and database IO!

 OnApplyClicked processes the commands available and executed by pressing our button.
 Let’s discuss.
 The user is going to enter a command, like “open”.
 And we need to do something.
 We’ll call the first thing they enter the Primary Command.
 Naturally, if the User wants to open a file, we’ll need a filename.
 We’ll call that the First Parameter.
 Imagine a “change” Command.
 That would have a First Parameter of some string, the ‘from’ string.
 That would have a Second Parameter of some other string, the ‘to’ string.
 And potentially a Third Parameter like “all”.
 We handle one at a time too, with the next change key traditionally F6.
 So in OnApplyClicked we’ll scrub the Command line for the goods.
 If we don’t see anything good, that’s fine.
 We still need to maintain the send/receive loop.
 We will not be punishing the User if they enter “mary had a little lamb” and press Apply.
 No bother.
 If we find a valid command, and we see that it makes sense, we act.

 I know, it’s kinda long, but, it’s really only three parts.
 Find the command and parameters.
 Execute the command.
 Complete the send/receive loop.
 It is startling how much code is needed just for that!

 Add to variables.h

 ```
     		int strpos;         // start position
 ```

 Add to functions.h a function for each action right?

 ```
 		void WipeCommand();
         	void FindPrimary();